Search Animal Control Or Services jobs

 • Investigate reported possible rabies exposure from animal bites to humans and wild animal bites to domestic owned animals.

-• Investigate reports of animal abuse cruelty, animal bites, livestock loss due to dogs; arranges for identification and quarantine.
+• Investigate reports of animal abuse/neglect; animal bites, investigate livestock loss due to dogs.

-• Promote good public relations by educating pet owners on laws, codes and ordinances pertaining control of animals, spaying/neutering pets, vaccinating and licensing pets; filing of complaints; conducts or assists with education programs for schools and groups on animal control issues.
-Acts as information sources for the public and the press
+• Promote good public relations by educating pet owners on laws, codes and ordinances pertaining to control of animals, spaying/neutering pets, vaccinating and licensing pets; filing of complaints; conduct or assist with education programs for schools and groups on animal control issues.

-• Maintain records and logs relating to firearm discharges and control and capture of animals.
+• Maintain records and logs relating to firearm discharges, and control and capture of animals.
+Maintain firearms and equipment.

 • Perform other related duties as assigned.